Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: Compressed Sensing with Coherency Redundancy

 \section{Compressed Sensing with Coherency \& Redundancy}

-The notion of classical compressed sensing (CS) that has been previously shown to yield accurate cluster expansions of metallic alloys,\cite{nelsonCompressiveSensingParadigm2013, nelsonClusterExpansionMade2013} relies strictly on the concept of \textit{incoherence} \cite{candesIntroductionCompressiveSampling2008} in order to guarantee accurate recovery of the underlying coefficients/ECI.
-The need for incoherent measurements---which in the CEM correspond to correlation function values evaluated for select structures---is clear when the goal is to accurately recover the exact coefficients in the expansion of a function.
-This requirement can be made intuitive by thinking of \textit{coherence} as a measurement of how similar correlation vectors are to each other.
-High \textit{incoherence} (low \textit{coherence}), says that the set of correlation vectors used are more uniformly spread out---they are closer to mutually orthogonal---in their span; and as a result the portion of the energy represented by each, can be easily distinguished.
-In the limit of zero coherence, the correlation matrix is orthogonal, and in principle the portion of the energy for each correlation vector can be identified exactly.
-For the cases with high coherence, correlation vectors will be much more closely correlated and it is no longer possible to distinguish which correlation vector a specific portion of the energy comes from.
-Formally, the \textit{coherence} of a measurement matrix $M$ is defined as, \cite{davenportIntroductionCompressedSensing2012}
+The notion of classical compressed sensing (CS) that has been previously shown to yield accurate cluster expansions of metallic alloys,\cite{nelsonCompressiveSensingParadigm2013, nelsonClusterExpansionMade2013} relies strictly on the concept of \textit{incoherence}\cite{candesIntroductionCompressiveSampling2008} in order to guarantee accurate recovery of the underlying coefficients/ECI.
+The need for incoherent measurements---which in the CEM correspond to correlation function values evaluated for selected training structures---is clear when the goal is to accurately recover the exact coefficients in the expansion of a function.
+This requirement can be made intuitive by thinking of \textit{coherence} as a measurement of how similar correlation function samples (i.e., columns of $\Pi_S$) are to each other.
+High \textit{incoherence} (low \textit{coherence}), means that the set of correlation function samples used are more uniformly spread out in their span (they are closer to mutually orthogonal), and as a result the portion of the energy represented by each, can be easily distinguished.
+In the limit of zero coherence, the correlation matrix is orthogonal, and in principle the portion of the energy for each correlation function can be identified exactly.
+For the cases with high coherence, correlation function samples will be much more closely correlated and it is no longer possible to distinguish which correlation function a specific portion of the energy comes from.